bitptr/bytestream/DEVELOPING.md

 ----------

 - We follow the OpenBSD KNF.
-- Always able to build and run on the latest OpenBSD.
+- Always able to build and run on the latest OpenBSD and Debian.
 - Use the OS and C library first.

 Details